 What accreditation does your program have?

 The University of Scranton is regionally accredited – a nationally recognized credential and the highest level of accreditation a traditional college or university can obtain - by the Middle States Commission on Higher Education (MSCHE).
 Middle States is one of six regional accreditors within the United States.
+The MS in HR degree offered at The University of Scranton is a SHRM-aligned program.

 Are there any campus visits/residencies/internships required?